Crimson Quill’s Appraisal #200

 Stars: Linda Blair, Ellen Burstyn, Max von Sydow, Lee J. Cobb, Kitty Winn, Jack MacGowran, Jason Miller, William O’Malley, Barton Heyman, Masterson, Rudolf Schündler, Gina Petrushka, Robert Symonds, Arthur Storch, Thomas Bermingham

 It needed to be something epic.
-Firstly it is a year since Rivers of Grue spread its bloody wings on WordPress in May 2013 and secondly this marks Keeper’s two hundredth appraisal milestone.
+Firstly, it is a year since Rivers of Grue spread its bloody wings on WordPress in May 2013, and secondly, this marks the crimson quill’s two hundredth appraisal milestone.
 Anything less than iconic just wouldn’t cut the mustard and thus I have opted for possibly the most cherished horror film in cinema history, in an attempt at marking the occasion.
 Few movies have sparked such controversy and heated debate and even fewer have scared the living shit right out of us than William Friedkin’s magnum opus so it seems like a no-brainer.
 Even the original teaser trailer was deemed too terrifying for audiences and its theatrical unveiling was responsible widespread panic with paramedics needing to be called to cope with the mass hysteria and folk passing out through the horror of what they were witnessing.

 Astonishingly Warner Bros. had considered shelving the project months before it was made and I bet they’re relieved that they didn’t as The Exorcist made a return on its investment to the tune of over $400m.
 In New York queues went on for blocks as the public clamored to find out what all the fuss was about.
 When they reemerged from auditoriums disheveled and positively seasick, word spread like herpes and the whole free world started to indulge.
 To this very day, no other film in its genre has shocked or appalled quite so effortlessly.
 Yet at its heart lays a tale about the weather of the soul.